Learning to Act Safely with Limited Exposure and Almost Sure Certainty: Assured Reinforcement Learning

 \begin{proof} We shall prove \eqref{eq:v_decomposition} only, since the proof for \eqref{eq:q_decomposition} is alike.
 The following identities hold, as explained below.

-To show that $V^\pi(s)$ can be separated in \eqref{eq:proof1_2} and \eqref{eq:proof1_3}, first suppose policy $\pi$ is feasible (for Problem \eqref{eq:CRL2}).
+To show that $V^\pi(s)$ can be separated in \eqref{eq:proof1_2} and \eqref{eq:proof1_3}, first suppose policy $\pi$ is feasible for Problem \eqref{eq:CRL2}, in the sense that it attains a finite-valued objective.
 This necessarily implies that $D_{t+1}=0~~\textit{a.s.}~~\forall t$, which makes the second term in \eqref{eq:proof1_2} vanish.
 Conversely, suppose that the policy in consideration is infeasible.
 This together with the fact that rewards are bounded almost surely yields $V^\pi(s)=-\infty$, which is the same value attained by both \eqref{eq:proof1_2} and \eqref{eq:proof1_3}. \end{proof} \end{theorem}

 The preceding result implies non-trivial consequences.
 If the learning agent can interact with the environment and have access to rewards $R_{t+1}$ and queries of whether a transition has been safe (i.e. $D_{t+1}=0$), then it can separately learn both $Q^\pi(s,a)$ and $B^\pi(s,a)$.
 This is discussed in the next remark.